This post may contain affiliate links.

 There are a great many others, but these are some of the major ingredients to avoid.
 I have made the switch to Arbonne products because they are formulated without these and many other ingredients.
 In fact, Arbonne adheres to the European Union Standards.
 They have the strictest standards in the industry.
 At my last count there were around 1,377ingredients banned in Europe; the U.S. had around 11.

-For more information on Arbonne, please visit my site or feel free to e-mail me at email@example.com.
+For more information on Arbonne products, please view my product information page or feel free to e-mail me at email@example.com.
 I’d be happy to answer any questions you may have.
 No matter what you choose to use, though, do some research, read labels, and find products that are good for your skin.